joey-ma/s-for-serverless/README.md

 ### Automating Tags and Releases

-[`standard-version`](https://www.npmjs.com/package/standard-version) is deprecated and [bcoe](https://github.com/bcoe), one of the maintainers, recommends [`release-please`](https://github.com/googleapis/release-please).
-Otherwise [`semantic-release`](https://www.npmjs.com/package/@semantic-release/github) also seems like a good alternative option.
+With the deprecation of [`standard-version`](https://www.npmjs.com/package/standard-version), [bcoe](https://github.com/bcoe) (one of its maintainers) recommends switching to [`release-please`](https://github.com/googleapis/release-please).
+Alternatively, [`semantic-release`](https://www.npmjs.com/package/@semantic-release/github) is another strong option for automating releases.

-This project uses [`release-please-action`](https://github.com/googleapis/release-please-action) to automate releases with [conventional commit messages](https://www.conventionalcommits.org/en/v1.0.0/).
+For this project, we’ve adopted the [`release-please-action`](https://github.com/googleapis/release-please-action) to streamline releases based on [conventional commit messages](https://www.conventionalcommits.org/en/v1.0.0/).